 Centro Comercial Miguel Bombarda is the only shopping mall that I like going to because it provides one of the best user experiences in terms of shopping in Porto.

-Finally, another store that I like is called Organii, that sells organic cosmetics and personal hygiene items.
+There are other great shops like Organii, that sells organic cosmetics and personal hygiene items.

-Once there, take time to have lunch at the fusion restaurant Sabores & Açores.
+Once there, take time to have lunch at the restaurant Sabores & Açores.

 Ó!
 Galeria

 Ó!
-Galeria is simply the place to do some shopping in Porto if you enjoy design, illustration, zines and author pieces.
-It showcases some famous Portuguese artists such as Mariana Miserável and David Penela but also a lot of international artists as well.
+Galeria is THE place to do some shopping in Porto if you enjoy design and illustration.
+It showcases famous Portuguese artists such as Mariana Miserável and David Penela, but also a lot of international artists as well.

 The good thing is that the products they sell there are so light that you can easily take them back home without taking a lot of precious luggage space.